"Dreaming of Palma de Mallorca's sunny shores? May is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Palma de Mallorca?

-Palma de Mallorca enchants as the Balearic Islands' sophisticated capital where La Seu Cathedral's Gothic buttresses soar above turquoise Mediterranean, Serra de Tramuntana mountains create dramatic backdrops (UNESCO), and yacht-filled marinas mix with medieval lanes in perfect island balance.
-Mallorca's capital (pop.
-415,000) defies package tourism stereotypes—yes, Magaluf's clubs and Playa de Palma's resorts attract millions, yet historic Palma preserves Catalan Gothic elegance, contemporary art galleries, and refined dining rivaling Barcelona.
+Palma de Mallorca enchants as the Balearic Islands' sophisticated capital where La Seu Cathedral's Gothic buttresses soar dramatically above turquoise Mediterranean waters, UNESCO-listed Serra de Tramuntana mountains create stunning backdrops, and yacht-filled marinas mix with medieval lanes in perfect island balance that defies package tourism stereotypes.
+Mallorca's capital (around 430,000–440,000 residents) rewards exploration beyond the airport transfers—yes, Magaluf's mega-clubs and Playa de Palma's German-filled resorts attract charter flight millions, yet historic Palma preserves Catalan Gothic elegance, contemporary art galleries, Michelin-starred dining, and boutique hotels in converted palaces rivaling Barcelona's sophistication at lower prices.
+La Seu Cathedral (general entry around $11 with separate terrace tickets around $27 including cathedral and museum) dominates the waterfront with soaring buttresses, Gaudí's controversial altar canopy interventions (1904-1914), and the massive rose window creating kaleidoscope light shows illuminating nave interiors—this is among the Mediterranean's finest Gothic cathedrals despite being less famous than Notre-Dame or Chartres.

 What to Do